General syllabi and individual study plans

 Each research subject has a general syllabus containing information on:

-- The main content of the study programme, required reading and any compulsory exams for the programme.
+- The main content of the study programme and any compulsory exams for the programme.

 - The general structure of the study programme.